 - the opportunity to engage with live projects in sites of rapid and complex environmental change

-- help establishing a network of colleagues and mentors in the city of London
+- help establishing a network of colleagues and mentors in London

 - access to a rich culture of radical and experimental interdisciplinary work at the RCA, a world-leading art and design institution